 Some agencies will make that introduction to allow you to manage the relationship yourself, while others may white-label the other agency and manage that service on your behalf for a fee.
 Be sure to ask these questions so you can make an informed decision that makes you comfortable.

 5. Shared Sense of Responsibility

-A true partnership is built on a foundation of honesty, integrity, and shared sense of responsibility.
+A true partnership is built on a foundation of honesty, integrity, and a shared sense of responsibility.
 No relationship can truly flourish without either.
-My manager and digital marketing mentor has instilled in me that for every project on which I work, no less than ten families (including my own and those of my coworkers and clients) are relying at least in part on the success of this project.
+My manager and digital marketing mentor have instilled in me that for every project on which I work, no less than ten families (including my own and those of my coworkers and clients) are relying at least in part on the success of this project.

-When all parties involved (both client-side and agency-side) share this sense of responsibility to themselves and each other, an environment is achieved in which not only is failure not an acceptable option, but success becomes the inevitability.
+When all parties involved (both client-side and agency-side) share this sense of responsibility to themselves and each other, an environment is achieved in which not only is a failure not an acceptable option, but success becomes the inevitability.

 So find out if you will have the opportunity to get to know the members of your account team on a personal level.
-Are the open to visiting your office to present their findings or to conduct a working session with you and your team?
+Are open to visiting your office to present their findings or to conduct a working session with you and your team?
 Are there events and other opportunities for the two teams to get together outside of the typical work environment?
 Find out if they care about facilitating a sense of shared responsibility that goes beyond hitting their number for the quarter.